 - Best Type of Carbohydrates for Carb Loading Diet

-- How to Carb Load Before a Competition?
+- How To Carb Load Before Marathon Competition?

 When to Start Eating Carb Loading Foods?